 The fee levels are generally setup with the system, but can be expanded or modified here.

-Time-based fee levels (Default unit: time) are typically Standard, High, Low, Subsidised (hourly rates).
+Time-based fee levels (Default unit: time) are typically Standard, High, Low, Subsidized (hourly rates).

-Unitary fee levels (Default unit: qty) are typically A, B, C and D
+Unitary fee levels (Default unit: qty) are typically A (single tariff e.g. High Court) or A, B, C and D (tariff scale - e.g. Magistrates Court).

 The sequence determines the order in which they are presented for selection in the Matter Fee level drop-list.

-Fee levels are used when capturing fees, to determine the appropriate rate or tariff scale to use.
+Fee levels are used when capturing fees, to determine the appropriate rate or tariff to use.

-The Fee Level selected on a Matter will determine the default setting when capturing fees for the Matter; i.e. whether Standard or High (hourly rate - time-based fee) or A or B for Unitary fee (e.g. tariff item).
+The Fee Level selected on a Matter will determine the default setting when capturing fees for the Matter; i.e. whether Standard or High hourly rate for time-based fees or A, B, C or D for Unitary fees (including tariff items).

 Contains firm details, such as address, logo and other contact details, typically used on Invoices and Statements.
 The more important fields explained below.

-- Firm is the name that will appear on Invoice, Statements and reports, so should be the official firm name.
+Firm Name is the name that will appear on Invoices and Statements, so should be the official firm name.

-- The logo will also appear on invoices and statements: browse to select a png or jpeg image of your logo.
+The logo will also appear on invoices and statements: browse to select a png or jpeg image of your logo.
+You can adjust the positioning and size.

-- The notify email address is used when emailing clients invoices and statements automatically, as is the backup email for saving a copy of the emails sent.
-It is recommended a separate email address is created for this purpose, where all invoices and statements are then automatically stored.
+Backup email is for saving a copy of the emails sent.
+It is recommended a separate email address is created for the backup email, as all invoices and statements sent are automatically stored in this email address.
+The backup email address can be left blank.

 This option allows you to change the next number in the sequence for automatically generated reference numbers for the various transaction types.